MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcuts.md

 ---
-title: Create OneLake shortcuts
+title: Create OneLake shortcuts in a KQL database
-description: Learn how to create a OneLake shortcut to query data from internal and external sources. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to create a OneLake shortcut in a KQL database to query data from internal and external sources. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster